Négritude: Aimé Césaire

+Leopold Senghor

 Négritude would, according to Senghor, enable black people in French lands to have a "seat at the give and take of the [French] table as equals".
-However, the French eventually granted Senegal and its other African colonies independence.
+The French eventually granted Senegal and its other African colonies independence.
 Poet and later the first president of Sénégal, Senghor used Négritude to work toward a universal valuation of African people.
 He advocated a modern incorporation of the expression and celebration of traditional African customs and ideas.
 This interpretation of Négritude tended to be the most common, particularly during later years.